Gilgit-Baltistan Mountains & Glaciers

 Baltistan April 2014:

-It was cloudy and doubtful that the flight would depart but a small clearing in the clouds gave us an opportunity.
-Nanga Parbat, east of Gilgit, at just over 8000 meters is one hurdle in the cloud content, then Rakaposhi at 7800 meters north of Gilgit, creates its own set of clouds.
-But with luck and a good pilot, we made it trough passing by the western end of the Himalayas, the middle of the Karakoram and met the eastern side of the Hindu Kush.
+It was cloudy and doubtful that the flight would depart, but a small clearing in the clouds gave us an opportunity.
+Nanga Parbat, east of Gilgit, at just over 8000 meters, is one hurdle since the clouds tend to gather over it.
+The next hurdle is Rakaposhi at 7800 meters north of Gilgit, which creates its own set of clouds.
+But with luck and a good pilot, we made it through passing the western end of the Himalayas, into the middle of the Karakoram, and met the eastern side of the Hindu Kush.

 Bagrot Valley

 A shaman was called in to help disperse people's fears about a GLOF.
-In his trance, he told that there was danger and they needed help.
+In his trance, he said that there was danger and they needed help.

 Baltit Fort

-The view north is of more mountains and glacier valleys also the Altit Fort which is slightly older than Baltit Fort.
+The view north is of more mountains and glacier valleys, also the Altit Fort, which is slightly older than the Baltit Fort.
 The mountains around the Hunza valley are curtained with clouds.
-There are no views of the lovely jagged peaks there - a long pointed one is named the "Ladies Finger".
+There are no views of the lovely jagged peaks, where one long pointed peak is named the "Lady's Finger".

-Hunza Valley is a place most people end up visiting besides the Altit and Baltit Forts there is Cafe de Hunza - for the best coffee and walnut cake in the Karakoram.
+Hunza Valley is a place most people visit.
+Besides the Altit and Baltit Forts, there is Cafe de Hunza - for the best coffee and walnut cake in the Karakoram.

 The view up the valley from Hunza.

-Less than 10km from Karimabad the road meets a large landslide that in 2010 covered the Karakoram Highway, blocked the Hunza River and flooded many homes, shops and hectares of land.
-The lake kept filling and flooded 5 villages displacing and affecting thousands of people.
-Two years later the blockage was blown up and the lake began draining down to half its previous size from over 20km in length to 11km.
+Less than 10km from Karimabad, the road meets a large landslide that in 2010 covered the Karakoram Highway, blocked the Hunza River, and flooded many homes, shops,s and hectares of land.
+The lake kept filling and flooded 5 villages, displacing and affecting thousands of people.
+Two years later, the blockage was blown up, and the lake began draining down to half its previous size, from over 20km in length to 11km.

 View of Attabad Lake

-Taking cars across the lake was quite a sight.
+Taking cars across the lake was quite a sight, not to mention dangerous.

-A trip across the lake in the wooden boat took about 45 minutes.
-If one is lucky to find the more expensive speed boat it took 20 minutes, but if the weather changed and the wind picked up none of the boats would go.
-Getting the cars on to the boats is quite a feat and the wobbling trip across is quite unnerving.
+A trip across the lake in the wooden boats took about 45 minutes.
+If one were lucky to find the expensive speed boat, it would take 20 minutes, but if the weather changed and the wind picked up, none of the boats would go.
+Getting cars onto the boats was quite a feat, and the wobbling trip across was quite unnerving.

 At the other end of the lake is a village called Gulmit.
-This village and all villages north have been cut off since the landslide.
+This village and all villages north have been cut off from supplies since the landslide.
 They now have limited access to markets.
-It is expensive and time consuming to cross the lake to buy and sell in the larger markets toward Gilgit.
+It was too expensive and time-consuming to cross the lake to buy and sell in the larger markets toward Gilgit.
+The village below was submerged before the water was drained.

 The families below the glacier grow potatoes and wheat.
 Orchards are full of apricots, cherries, apples, and walnuts.
 They struggle to sell what they grow because Attabad Lake has blocked market opportunities.

 Passu is a beautiful place with towering craggy mountains.
-Below the river is full of silt from many washout events that come down from Shimshal valley.
+Below the river is full of silt from many washout floods that come down from the Shimshal valley.
 There are very few trees and many stones.

 Passu Glacier is called a female glacier because it is snow-white on the surface.

-Male glaciers are dirty with debris on the surface.
-The melting of Passu Glacier has created several interconnected lakes.
+Male glaciers are debris-covered on the surface.
+The melting of the Passu Glacier has created several interconnected lakes.
+Some people believe that if you remove ice from a female glacier and put it with a male glacier, a new glacier will form.

-There are many Ibex in the park they are a pleasure to watch as they jump from one rocky area to the next.
+There are many Ibex in the park; they make amazing jumps from one rocky area to the next, leaping across large gaps.

 The upper part of KNP was cold and windy in April, and the road was snow-packed to the Chinese border.
-There were a few guards on duty from the Chinese side but not from the Pakistan side.
+There were a few guards on duty from the Chinese side, but none on the Pakistani side.

 It is a wonderful snow-covered scene with jets streaming overhead on some unknown flight path and wide open yak pastures that will green up when the snow melts.

 Sost community was very welcoming.
-They organized a full program with children preforming skits, young girls danced and they discussed their climate change concerns.
+They organized a full program with children performing skits, songs, and young school girls dancing.
+They brought in officials to discuss their climate change concerns.

-Traveling back through Karimabad we turned to the east toward the Nagar Valley.
-This is the opposite side of Hunza valley and is predominately a Shia area.
+Traveling back through Karimabad, we turned to the east toward the Nagar Valley.
+This is the opposite side of the Hunza valley and is predominantly a Shia area.
 They are also facing many changes from melting glaciers.

 Hopar Glacier is male; very dirty with debris.
-It seems to both retreat and advance which is puzzling.
+It seems to both retreat and advance, which is puzzling.
+Two children greeted us with flowers, and the small boy sang from the Koran before we joined them for lunch.

 It was also summed up nicely by the quote on the wall near Attobad Lake.

-It looks like clouds in the sky for our departure and maybe a repeat of the trip into Gilgit but I think we will make it back to Islamabad.
+It looks like clouds are forming in the sky just in time for our departure, and maybe a repeat of the trip into Gilgit, but I think we will make it back to Islamabad.

 Salama lakum.